JoeyWee1/SolarCycleForecasting/readme.md

     - Improve low efficiency code: "how could this code be made more efficient?"
     - Help with some of the more esoteric Matplotlib functions: "how do I make this plot look like xyz?"
     - Help rephrase unwieldy sentences: "how can I make this sentence flow better?"
-    - Generate the repository structure section in the readme.md.
-The annotations are mine.
+    - Help with generating the repository structure section in the readme.md.
     - Help wrapping code for use in HPC: "how could I write this for HPC use?"
     - Help identify test cases for continuous integration: "what should I test in xyz function and how could I do that?"
+    - Standardising docstring formatting.
-I would like to emphasise that the analysis and thought processes are *my own*.
+I would like to emphasise that the analysis, algorithm design, and thought processes are  *my own*.
+Model outputs were always reviewed and checked against literature.
+No generated response was incorporated into the work without thorough verification.